Colored vertex models and $k$-tilings of the Aztec diamond: Introduction

 The main goal of this paper is to study superpositions of domino tilings of the Aztec diamond, by using recent ideas coming from the study of colored vertex models.
 It has recently been shown \cite{color1,LLT,REU} that the LLT polynomials can be realized as a certain class of partition functions constructed from an integrable vertex model, and more recently the same was shown for the supersymmetric LLT polynomials (also called super ribbon functions) \cite{CFsuper,GKsuper}.
 We will use the vertex models introduced in \cite{GKsuper}, which can also be realized as degenerations of a vertex model introduced in \cite{color1}.

 For $k\ge 1$, we define a $k$-tiling of the Aztec diamond of rank $m$ to be the superposition of $k$ tilings, colored from 1 to $k$.
 These tilings are not independent; we define an interaction between the tilings of colors $i < j$ to be a pair of dominos, one of color $i$ and one of color $j$, of a certain form.
+We call call such pairs ``coupled dominos".
 By relating these tilings to the colored vertex models introduced in \cite{GKsuper}, we prove that \begin{thm} The generating polynomial of the $k$-tilings of the Aztec diamond of rank $m$ is

-\end{thm} Here $t$ follows the number of interactions, and $x_i$ and $y_j$ follow the numbers of dominos of certain types as defined in Section \ref{two-models-section}.
+\end{thm} Here $t$ follows the number of coupled dominos, and $x_i$ and $y_j$ follow the numbers of dominos of certain types as defined in Section \ref{two-models-section}.
+In fact, we introduce two different models, each with a different choice of coupled dominos, we call these the ``white-pink" and ``purple-gray" models.
+Both models have the same generating polynomial given in Thm. \ref{thm:partitionfunctionktiling}.

 If $k=1$, we recover known results for the Aztec diamond \cite{steep}.
-If $t=0$, we construct a bijection between $k$-tilings with no interactions and $1$-tilings.
+If $t=0$, we construct a bijection between $k$-tilings with no coupled dominos and $1$-tilings.
 This bijection allows us to compute the arctic curves for $t=0$ and $t\rightarrow\infty$.
-For $k$-tilings and $t=0$, we have \begin{thm} The arctic curve for the $k$-tilings of the Aztec diamond when $t=0$ is given by
+Note that setting $t=0$ disallows the presence of coupled dominos, greatly restricting the possible configurations in the 2-tilings.
+In fact, the brickwork pattern in the West corner frozen region of the usual Aztec diamond is entirely made up of coupled dominos in the purple-gray model, and cannot exist when $t=0$.
+We will see that it is replaced, in part, by a new ``herringbone" pattern of dominos.
+See Figure \ref{fig:2tilingt0} for an example.